 10 Section 9.
-In all elections held by the people, under this Constitu- 11 tion, the person, or persons, receiving the highest number of legal votes 12 shall be declared elected; Provided that if two or more persons shall 13 have an equal highest number of votes for any one state office the two 14 houses of the Legislature, at its next regular session, shall elect forth- 15 with, by joint ballot, one of such persons, for said office.
+In all elections held by the people, thitles this constitu- 11 tion, the person, or persons, receiving the highest number of legal votes 12 shall be declared elected; Provided that if two or more persons shall 13 have an equal highest number of votes for any one state office the two 14 houses of the Legislature, at its next regular session, shall elect forth- 15 with, by joint ballot, one of such persons, for said office.
 16 Section 10.
-Qualifications for voters at school elections shall be as 17 is now, or may hereafter be provided by law.
+Qualifications for voters at school elections shail be as 17 is now, or may hereafter be provided by law.
 18 Section 11.
 The Legislature shall provide for the placing of the 19 names of the candidates for United States Senator, on the official ballot 20 at the general election next preceding the election of United States Sen 21 ator so that the people at the election of the members of the Legislature 22 that are to elect the United States Senator to represent the State of 23 Arizona, may, by their votes, advise the Legislature whom they want to 24 represent them, in the United States Senate.
 25 Section 12.
-The Legislature shall enact a direct primary election law which shall provide for the nomination of candidates for all elective state, county and city offices, including candidates for United States precinct officers on the first Tuesday after the first Monday in Novem-5 ber, of the first even number year, after the year in which Arizona is 6 admitted to Statehood, and bi-annually thereafter.
-7
+The Legislature shall enact a direct primary election 4

+- law which shall provide for the nomination of candidates for all elective - state, county and city offices, including candidates for United States - Senator and Representative to Congress. - Section 13.
+There shall be a general election of state, county, and - precinct officers on the first Tuesday after the first Monday in Novem-5 - ber, of the first even number year, after the year in which Arizona is 6 - admitted to Statehood, and bi-annually thereafter.
+7 - Section 14.
+There shall be enacted registration and other laws to 8 - secure the purity of elections and guard against abuses of the elective 9 - franchise. .
+10